 Rebecca Hains is a children's media culture expert.
 A professor of advertising and media studies at Salem State University, in Salem, Mass., her research focuses on girls and media.

-She is the author of "Growing Up With Girl Power: Girlhood on Screen and in Everyday Life" (Peter Lang Press) and several essays in anthologies and peer-reviewed journals, including Popular Communications and The International Journal of Girlhood Studies.
+She is the author of two books, including The Princess Problem: Guiding Our Girls Through the Princess-Obsessed Years (Sourcebooks), and several essays in anthologies and peer-reviewed journals, including Popular Communications and The International Journal of Girlhood Studies.

 Rebecca has spoken about her work at more than 30 national and international conferences and events, including the Geena Davis Institute on Gender and Media in Los Angeles and the Prix Jeunesse International, a festival in Germany that promotes excellence in children's television worldwide.

 Rebecca holds a Ph.D. in mass media and communication from Temple University in Philadelphia, as well as a B.A. from Emmanuel College and an M.S. from Boston University.
-She lives with her husband and son in Peabody, Mass., and blogs about children's media and popular culture.
+She lives with her husband two children in Peabody, Mass., and blogs about children's media and popular culture.

 Recent articles by Rebecca